 Recap of the past few Big Bads.
 Number 1: Arlong.
 Killed Nami's mother and enslaved her and her home island.
 Promised to free them if Nami paid him a hefty amount of money.
 Utilized Loophole Abuse to ensure she doesn't get the amount after eight years of hard, hard work.
 Mocked her and provoked her entire village to attack him in what would inevitably be a Curb-Stomp Battle with everyone she loved ending up dead.
 The culmination of this?
 Nami bursts into tears, and asks Luffy for help.
 He and his other three crew mates march off to Arlong Park, and a couple of hours later, Arlong is unconscious and half-dead beneath the rubble of what used to be his base, and all of his henchmen aren't much better off.

-Most people who made the mistake of challenging the Straw Hats provoked their Unstoppable Rage and were unable to prevent the consequences, to the point that after the Time Skip, Donquixote Doflamingo, one of the most powerful pirates in the world, The Don of the entire New World, and a guy with connections to the World Government in the highest possible places, is taking care not to underestimate them.
+Most people who made the mistake of challenging the Straw Hats provoked their Unstoppable Rage and were unable to prevent the consequences, to the point that after the Time Skip, Donquixote Doflamingo, one of the most powerful pirates in the world, The Don of the entire New World, and a guy with connections to the World Government in the highest possible places, is Genre Savvy enough to know that he needs to refrain from underestimating them.

 Roberta from Black Lagoon normally spends her days as a bad maid, but if you kidnap or kill her masters, she will hunt you down through single photographs and kill you.
 You have a slight chance of surviving if you are a member of the Green Berets, otherwise you are dead.